CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 | Application&nbsp;Server | 3&nbsp;*Bronze&nbsp;availability*[^2]<br>5&nbsp;*Silver&nbsp;availability*<br>7&nbsp;*Gold&nbsp;availability*<br>9&nbsp;*Platinum&nbsp;availability* | 4+&nbsp;*Recommended*<br>2&nbsp;*Minimum* | 16+&nbsp;*Recommended*<br>8&nbsp;*Minimum* | 75+&nbsp;*Recommended*<br>60&nbsp;*Minimum*<br>40+&nbsp;free&nbsp;on&nbsp;%ProgramData%&nbsp;drive |
 | Load&nbsp;Balancer | 1[^3] | 4+&nbsp;*Recommended*<br>2&nbsp;*Minimum* | 4+&nbsp;*Recommended*<br>2&nbsp;*Minimum* | 50+&nbsp;*Recommended*<br>30&nbsp;*Minimum*<br>5+&nbsp;free&nbsp;on&nbsp;installation&nbsp;drive |

-[^1]: It is possible to install the Web Application Server components on one of the Application Servers or the Load Balancer server.
+[^1]: It is possible to install the Web Application Server components on one of the Application Servers or the Load Balancer Server.
 Neither Gateway, Databases, nor the Flow Debugger Service currently offer HA support.
-[^2]: Application servers support HA via clustering.
+[^2]: Application Servers support HA via clustering.
 A cluster must consist of a minimum of 3 nodes, and the number of nodes must be an odd number to ensure a quorum.
 Currently only the Bronze availability (3 nodes) is supported.
 Silver, Gold and Platinum support will be added in future.
 [^3]: A software-based load balancer called [gobetween](http://gobetween.io/) is provided with the platform.
 This must be installed on its own server as it doesn't support routing traffic to itself.
 It also doesn't currently support HA, but it may be possible to use multiple gobetween load balancers with Anycast network addressing and routing to provide high availability, as described in [https://en.wikipedia.org/wiki/Anycast](https://en.wikipedia.org/wiki/Anycast); however, this has not been verified yet.
 It is possible to use an [alternative load balancer](#alternative-load-balancer-requirements) to the one provided.

 #### Alternative Load Balancer Requirements